-This can be achieved either by using an appropriate flow-dependent background covariance matrix with large correlations between adjacent mesh points or by using an ensemble with the same properties.
+the location of mesh nodes in the state vector.
+The only requirement is to ensure that the update does not produce a non-ordered moving mesh.
+This can be achieved empirically either by using an appropriate flow-dependent background covariance matrix with large correlations between adjacent mesh points or by using an ensemble with the same properties.
 This combination has been validated with various twin experiments assimilating classical available observations for an ice sheet (ice thickness, surface elevation and surface ice velocity) and also observations of the position of the boundary.
-These twin experiments show in particular that:
+These twin experiments show the following:

-- the form of the state vector allows the explicit tracking of boundary positions for moving boundary problems; - 15 - this form also allows a straightforward and efficient assimilation of boundary positions (in this paper, the position of the margin); - assimilating spatially distributed observations gives better estimates if node locations are updated in the analysis step;
+- The form of the state vector allows the explicit tracking of boundary positions for moving boundary problems. - This form also allows a straightforward and efficient assimilation of boundary positions (in this paper, the position of the margin).

-- 3D-Var can have issues with assimilating observations if they are located outside the forecast domain; the ETKF can overcome these issues if at least one member of the ensemble has its numerical domain large enough to include the location of these observations; - the ETKF tends to provide better estimates than 3D-Var, mainly because of its capacity to remember past observations, - 5

-- but 3D-Var still provides satisfactory estimates; - ETKF provides not only good state estimates but also interesting information on the structure of the covariances; these are expected to be dominated by the statistics of the initial ensemble and the type of observations that are assimilated.
+- Assimilating spatially distributed observations gives better estimates if node locations are updated in the analysis step. - 3D-Var can have issues with assimilating observations if they are located outside the forecast domain; the ETKF can overcome these issues if at least one member of the ensemble has its numerical domain large enough to include the location of these observations. - ETKF tends to provide better estimates than 3D-Var, mainly because of its capacity to provide flowdependent statistical estimates of the background error covariances, but 3D-Var still provides satisfactory estimates. - ETKF provides not only good state estimates but also interesting information on the structure of the covariances; these are expected to be dominated by the statistics of the initial ensemble and the type of observations that are assimilated.

-Whilst this paper uses a particular moving mesh method for the 1-d numerical model, our approach can be extended to any 1-d moving boundary problem modelled with a moving mesh, assuming only that the ordering of the points must be maintained.
+Whilst this paper uses a particular moving mesh method for the 1-D numerical model, our approach can be extended to any 1-D moving boundary problem modelled with a moving mesh, assuming only that the ordering of the points must be maintained.

-10 Moving mesh approaches are also suitable for modelling the evolution of 2-d moving boundary phenomena (Baines et al., 2009).
-The successful application of the moving mesh method to a 2-d model of an ice cap is presented in Partridge (2013).
-Initial results on the assimilation of observations of ice thickness into the 2-d ice cap model are also given in Partridge (2013).
-These results raise a number of issues concerning the approach needed for updating the nodal positions of the 2-d grid during the assimilation step.
-Research on these issues is on-going.
+Moving mesh approaches are also suitable for modelling the evolution of 2-D moving boundary phenomena (Baines et al., 2009).
+The successful application of the moving mesh method to a 2-D model of an ice cap is presented in Partridge (2013).
+Initial results on the assimilation of observations of ice thickness into the 2-D ice cap model are also given in Partridge (2013).
+These results raise a number of issues concerning the approach needed for updating the nodal positions of the 2-D grid during the assimilation step.
+Research on these issues is ongoing.